sendstreak/sendstreak-php/README.md

         'onboarded' => false
     ]
 );
-// Push your contacts to tinkermail with as many attributes as you want
+// Push your contacts to SendStreak with as many attributes as you want
 $client->updateContact($contact);

 // Send them emails using predefined templates